-CM System Impact – Where the supplier contract contains terms allowing price reductions based on the lowest market price, a contract management system can be used to create a reminder to review the market prices periodically to determine whether a price reduction should be requested.
+CM System Impact – Where the supplier contract contains terms allowing price reductions based on the lowest market price, a contract management software can be used to create a reminder to review the market prices periodically to determine whether a price reduction should be requested.

 Tracking Obligations – This means your obligations as well as the counterparty’s.
 Your own organization may have the best of intentions where your own obligations are concerned, but these obligations can go unfulfilled if they do not have owners and the owners are not made aware and reminded of these obligations.
 Reporting requirements are prime candidates for neglect unless they are identified and assigned.
 As for the counterparty, identifying their obligations and tracking them before the due date has many benefits.
-For example, in a multistage, cooperative venture, the contract manager becomes aware of counterparty deliverables, assesses the risk of these turning into stumbling blocks, and addresses them in an ongoing manner so that business proceeds as smoothly as possible.
+For example, in a multistage, cooperative venture, the contract manager becomes aware of counterparty deliverables, assesses the risk of these turning into stumbling blocks, and addresses them continuously so that business proceeds as smoothly as possible.

 Mitigating Failure to Deliver – Suppliers and subcontractors are not always able to deliver goods and services on time or as specified.
-Contracts are made to insure that remedies are available in these circumstances.
-When contract managers tracking deliverables discover one that is late, defective, out of spec, or unfulfilled, they can make sure that that the best available remedy is invoked – whether this is a price reduction, refund, servicing option, or rushed delivery.
-Simply making these options known within the organization or in discussions with the supplier can insure that follow up to the failure occurs as the parties agreed.
+Contracts are made to ensure that remedies are available in these circumstances.
+When contract managers tracking deliverables discover one that is late, defective, out of spec, or unfulfilled, they can make sure that the best available remedy is invoked – whether this is a price reduction, refund, servicing option, or rushed delivery.
+Simply making these options known within the organization or in discussions with the supplier can ensure that follow up to the failure occurs as the parties agreed.

 Renegotiation – Organizations sometimes find themselves renewing contracts without renegotiating or even effectively reviewing them.
-For long-term contracts or contracts for goods and services in rapidly changing industries like high tech or telecommunication services, this is a scenario to avoid.
-Renegotiation renews familiarity with the market, and usually reduces costs while obtaining better service.
+For long-term contracts or contracts for goods and services in rapidly changing industries like high-tech or telecommunication services, this is a scenario to avoid.
+Renegotiation renews familiarity with the market and usually reduces costs while obtaining better service.
 Contract managers can enable their negotiating team to get the best possible terms by alerting them to a contract’s expiration early, ideally with 1 to 3 months’ notice.
 There may even be price discounts or locking in of lower rates if a contract is renewed x amount of time before expiration.

 Extending Value Beyond the Contract

 Beyond the successful management of any one contract, contract professionals can demonstrate effectiveness in two other ways.
-First, by staying aware of which contract terms are being met and which are at risk, contract managers can address these promptly with the external party (whether a supplier or a customer) minimizing damage to the business relationship through informed communication, often informal.
-A supplier or client who realizes that they have an observant partner on the other end of the contract is motivated to treat the contractual agreement as the basis of an ongoing business relationship.
-Furthermore, addressing any failure or risk of failure sooner rather than later avoids the stresses of late stage failure when larger goals or the entire project is at stake.
+First, by staying aware of which contract terms are being met and which are at risk, contract managers can address these promptly with the external party (whether a supplier or a customer), minimizing damage to the business relationship through informed communication, often informal.
+A supplier or client who realizes they have an observant partner on the other end of the contract is motivated to treat the contractual agreement as the basis of an ongoing business relationship.
+Furthermore, addressing any failure or risk of failure sooner rather than later avoids the stresses of late-stage failure when larger goals or the entire project is at stake.

-Second, by tracking and recording performance of terms, clauses, payment plans, service credit systems, etc., the contract manager can suggest improvements to future contracts, backed by documented business experience.
-Users of contract management systems can track the instances of disagreement over terms, conflicts and their resolutions, cost of service, and many other aspects of a contract that go beyond purely commercial considerations.
+Second, by tracking and recording the performance of terms, clauses, payment plans, service credit systems, etc., the contract manager can suggest improvements to future contracts backed by documented business experience.
+Users of contract management software can track the instances of disagreement over terms, conflicts and their resolutions, cost of service, and many other aspects of a contract that go beyond purely commercial considerations.
 Having access to this information in a reportable, organized way makes the contract manager a valuable voice at the table when business decisions involving supply chains and subcontractors need to be made.

-In short, contract managers can identify opportunities for savings, anticipate or mitigate risks, and monitor performance of contracts across a portfolio.
-Contract management systems can help them do this by making the information reportable and actionable through clear tagging of obligations as well as the assignment of tasks associated with these obligations.
+In short, contract managers can identify opportunities for savings, anticipate or mitigate risks, and monitor the performance of contracts across a portfolio.
+Contract management software can help them do this by making the information reportable and actionable through clear tagging of obligations as well as the assignment of tasks associated with these obligations.
 Obligations that are not met receive appropriate responses and escalations.
 The combination of trained professionals and up-to-date contract management technology can raise the performance of contract managers from one of simple efficiency to recognized and valued effectiveness.

 This is the last of our four-part blog series “Contract Economics."
 The entire blog series is referenced below.